keboola/component-generic/README.md

       - ./CUSTOM_FOLDER:/data
 ```

-Clone this repository, initialize the workspace, and run the component with the following commands:
+Clone this repository, initialize the workspace, and run the component using the following commands:

 ```
 git clone repo_path my-new-component